• Skip to primary navigation

 • In a bowl, combine dijon mustard, salt, pepper, thyme, and rosemary.
 Brush mustard paste on all sides of beef roast and place in slow cooker on top of vegetables.

-• Cover and cook on low for 8-10 hours (or high for 5-6 hours), or until beef roast is tender.
-This will depend on the size and shape of the roast you're using.
+• Cover and cook on low for about 8-10 hours (or high for 5-6 hours), or until beef roast is tender.
+Time depend on the size and shape of the roast you're using.

 • Optionally, whisk together cornstarch and 1-2 tablespoons of water.
 Remove roast from slow cooker and add the cornstarch mixture to the beef broth, stirring to thicken into a gravy.